The Health Benefits of Green Kale - the Leafy Vegetable

 Curly kale, dinosaur kale and ornamental kale.

-Curly kale has ruffled leaves and has a more pungent, bitter taste and flavor.
+Curly kale has ruffled leaves and has a more pungent, bitter taste and flavour.
 The stalk is fibrous and leaves green.

-The leaves may reach 1 feet in length and 2"-4" in width.
+The leaves may reach 1 foot in length and 2"-4" in width.
 The leaves are harvested from the lowest down upwards.

 Dinosaur kale is also called Lacinato kale, Tuscan kale or Black kale.

 The ornamental kale was first cultivated in the 1980s for the first time in California.
-It has a loosely knit head with leaves in colors of white, green or purple.
+It has a loosely knit head with leaves in colours of white, green or purple.

 Ornamental kale is today commonly known as Salad savoy.

 The Siberian kale or the Red Russian kale is derived from the Brassica napus species.